core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Loss of Recipient Contexts due to their overflow.

-* Added diagram on key material components and their relation.
+* Added diagram on keying material components and their relation.

 * Distinction between anti-replay and freshness.